billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-#### E2.3.2.4 Check Whether the Application Uses Strict-Transport-Security Headers (Web Applications)
+#### E2.3.2.4 Check Whether the Application Uses "Strict Transport Security" Headers (Web Applications)

-Strict-transport-security headers (also called HSTS for HTTP Strict Transport Security) tell the browser to always use https when communicating with a website or service.
+"Strict transport security" headers (also called HSTS for HTTP Strict Transport Security) tell the browser to always use https when communicating with a website or service.
 This serves as a secondary protection against an accidental http transaction due to a coding or configuration error in the application.

-The examples below show correct use of strict-transport-security headers as displayed in ZAP and Firebug.
+The examples below show correct use of "strict transport security" headers as displayed in ZAP and Firebug.

 In ZAP: